 - During communion, the wine symbolizes Jesus’ blood and the bread symbolizes his body.

 - White lilies are associated with this celebration as they symbolize resurrection.

 - The practice of egg painting on this day is known as Pysanka.

 - It is the second biggest holiday for the sale of candy after Halloween.

-- The Easter Bunny was originated in Germany and the tradition was taken to the USA in the 18th
+- The Easter Bunny originated in Germany and the tradition was taken to the USA in the 18th century.

-- Every country has its own different of celebrating the day like in Sweden they have Easter Wizard instead of Bunny.
+- Every country has its own different way of celebrating the day, like in Sweden they have Easter Wizard instead of Bunny.

 - Main symbols of the celebration are rabbits, eggs, baskets, nests, the cross, white lilies etc.